 - Your request and transcript must be received within 12 months of graduation from the EAC/ABET-accredited engineering program.

-Allow six-eight weeks for processing.
+Please allow six to eight weeks for processing.
 Reimbursement will be in the form of a check from the State of Nebraska.